Skip to main navigation Skip to main content

 • A review is needed to assess the current care arrangement and appropriateness of the order.

-• An investigation and assessment on the long-term guardian has been finalised with the outcome ‘Substantiated―ongoing intervention continues’ and the child is at unacceptable risk of harm.
+• A priority response on the long-term guardian has been finalised, and it is assessed the child has experienced harm and is at unacceptable risk of harm.

 • The child is no longer residing in the direct care of the long-term guardian.